Treating Pain in Adolescents, Dr. Lea Eiland

 The Opioid Training Institute is a cooperative effort of the Alabama Department of Mental Health and the Substance Abuse and Mental Health Services Administration.
 It is made possible by a grant provided by SAMHSA.

 Auburn University is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education; credits are recognized nationwide.
-The Universal Activity Number for this knowledge-based program is 0001-0000-20-047-H08-P and is intended for pharmacists.
+The Universal Activity Number for this knowledge-based program is 0001-9999-23-018-H08-P and is intended for pharmacists.
+The initial release date for this home-study program is March 3, 2023 and the intended expiration date is March 3, 2026.

-- This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Huntsville Hospital and Auburn University Harrison School of Pharmacy.
+ACCME - This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Medical Association of the State of Alabama (MASA) through the joint providership of Huntsville Hospital and the Auburn University Harrison School of Pharmacy.
 Huntsville Hospital is accredited by the Medical Association of the State of Alabama to provide continuing medical education for physicians.

 - 1.20 ABNAuburn University Harrison School of Pharmacy is a Board approved provider of continuing nursing education in Alabama by the Alabama Board of Nursing.
 Provider Number: ABNP1515